 How Often Should You Wash Natural Hair

-How often you should wash your hair to prevent having brittle hair?
+How often should your cleanse your hair to prevent brittleness?
 You should only be washing your natural hair once every two weeks.
 Yes, once every two weeks unless you feel your hair is in desperate need of a wash.

-If this is the case, it’s better to wash your hair with a shampoo that provides a gentle cleanse, like the TRESemmé Botanic Shampoo.
+If this is the case, it’s better to use a shampoo that provides a gentle cleanse, like the TRESemmé Botanic Shampoo.
 Follow this up with a nourishing conditioner, like the TRESemmé Botanic Conditioner.

 If you feel like your hair is in need of a refresh in-between hair washes, you can always incorporate cleansing conditioner like TRESemmé Botanic Co-Wash into your routine.